StackVista/stackstate-docs/README.md

 # Welcome to the StackState Docs!

 {% hint style="success" %}
-**StackState version 4.3** is now available.
-Check the [StackState v4.3 release notes](/setup/upgrade-stackstate/sts-release-notes.md#stackstate-v-4-3-x).
+**StackState version 4.3** is now available - find out more in the [StackState v4.3 release notes](/setup/upgrade-stackstate/sts-release-notes.md#stackstate-v-4-3-x).

 With the release of StackState v4.3, StackState v4.0 reaches end of life and will no longer be supported.
 If you are running version 4.0, please [upgrade StackState](/setup/upgrade-stackstate/README.md) to a supported version.